 The IETF is a loosely self-organized group of people who contribute to the engineering and evolution of Internet technologies.
 It is the principal body engaged in the development of new Internet standard specifications.
-The IETF is unusual in that it exists as a collection of happenings, but is not a corporation and has no board of directors, no members, and no dues; see [RFC 3935], "A Mission Statement for the IETF", for more detail.
+The IETF is unusual in that it exists as a collection of happenings, online and in-person, in which individuals voluntarily participate.
+It has no members, and no dues; see RFC 3935, "A Mission Statement for the IETF", for more detail.

 Its mission includes the following:

 The IETF mission further states that the Internet isn't value-neutral, and neither is the IETF.
 The IETF wants the Internet to be useful for communities that share our commitment to openness and fairness.
 The IETF embraces technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community.
 These concepts have little to do with the technology that's possible, and much to do with the technology that we choose to create.